🇬🇧 en pt 🇵🇹

 cardeal

-• (math) Short for cardinal number, a number indicating quantity, or the size of a set (e.g., 0, 1, 2, 3).
+• (math) Ellipsis of cardinal number, a number indicating quantity, or the size of a set (e.g., 0, 1, 2, 3).
 (See Cardinal_number.)

 cardinal, número cardinal

-• (color) A deep red color, somewhat less vivid than scarlet, the traditional colour of a Catholic cardinal's cassock. (same as cardinal red)
+• A deep red color, somewhat less vivid than scarlet, the traditional colour of a Catholic cardinal's cassock. (same as cardinal red)

 vermelho-cardeal